 Expert Group on Children at Risk

-The vision of the CBSS Expert Group on Children at Risk is that children in the Baltic Sea Region enjoy their rights as recognised in the UN Convention on the Rights of the Child.
+The vision of the Council of Baltic Sea States (CBSS) Expert Group on Children at Risk is a Baltic Sea Region where all children, especially those at risk of harm, can grow, develop, and thrive free from all forms of violence, as recognised in the UN Convention on the Rights of the Child (UNCRC).

 About

-The Expert Group consists of senior officials from the line ministries dealing with children’s issues or designated agencies in the Member States of the Council of the Baltic Sea States plus the European Commission.
+The Expert Group consists of senior officials from the line ministries dealing with children’s issues or designated agencies in the CBSS Member States plus the European Commission.
 The officials engage in regular exchange and practical projects to promote children’s rights and child protection in the Baltic Sea Region.

 The Expert Group on Children at Risk acts as convenor, driver, initiator, coordinator and facilitator to stimulate dialogue and exchange on cross-border concerns, to develop and nurture strategic partnerships and to contribute to the development and implementation of tangible projects and innovative practice.